tqre/archlive/README.md

 the efi partition directories in the script, as I made some changes to them (/BOOT instead of /boot).
 They seem to end up in wrong places...

+### Kind of security alert

+The salt keypairs are generated upon enabling the service for the first time.
+If this is done before while making the iso image, it results in same keypair in all the minions.
+This is why initial salt configuration should be done with a script.